 How often and how much can a landlord raise a tenant’s rent?

-Because there is no rent control in Orange County a landlord can raise a tenants rent as much and as often as they wish, so long as they give proper notice of the change in terms.
+Assembly Bill 1482 (The Tenant Protection Act of 2019) regulates rent increases.
+As of August 1, 2022 ONLY for covered properties the rent cap is 10%.
 Proper notice means that an increase of less than 10% requires 30 days written notice before the increase takes effect.
-However, increases of more than 10% in any 12 month period, requires 60 days written notice before the increase takes effect.
+However, increases of more than 10% in any 12 month period, requires 90 days written notice before the increase takes effect.
 (For more information regarding proper notice, please see the section on defective notices.)

 What should a tenant do if they cannot pay the rent?